 When our children were younger, Dave and I quickly realized it was much easier to host a party at our house than load up everything we needed for all the kids, and then deal with crabby kids who weren’t able to nap in a new location or didn’t get to bed on time.

-And while it does take some extra effort to host a gathering (even if you try to keep things simple) we generally enjoy having others over — especially during the holiday season.
+And while it does take some extra effort to host a gathering (even if you try to keep things simple) we generally enjoy having others over — especially during the holidays.

-If you are entertaining this holiday season, here are 10 simple tips that should help things go a bit smoother — and allow you to actually enjoy your time with family and friends!
+If you’re entertaining this holiday season, here are 10 simple tips that should help things go a bit smoother — and allow you to actually enjoy your time with family and friends!

 1. Only clean what the guests see.